 Back to our troubled couple: each spouse realized that they had lost their sense of mission in Catholic marriage.
 A journey of mutual forgiveness, of growth in virtues of generosity and self-denial, and of greater reliance upon grace in their Sacrament of Matrimony was a powerful help in overcoming their shortcomings and distractions and in strengthening their love.

 Gratitude for and recommitment to your demanding and rewarding Catholic marital mission would be a special gift this St. Valentine’s Day for your spouse.
 A precious Valentine gift to children would be giving more long-term preparation for the vocation of marriage which is a wonderful parental responsibility.

-(Much of the material in this article, with some editing, has been taken from my book, Habits for a Healthy Marriage: A Handbook for Catholic Spouses.)
+(Note: This essay was originally posted on February 21, 2020.
+Much of the material in this article, with some editing, has been taken from the book, Habits for a Healthy Marriage: A Handbook for Catholic Spouses.)